 The year 2020 has already disrupted the world forcing companies to create significant adjustments and changes in how they conduct and market their business.
-We are now halfway toward 2021 and as the months crawl by, marketers need to continuously adapt and create new strategies.
+We are now halfway toward 2021 and as the months crawl by, marketers need to continuously adapt and create new strategies — whether it may be in digital marketing, account-based marketing, or lead generation services.
 Below are some examples of strategies marketers need to look out for in the coming year.

 Prioritize brand strategy